A variational reduction and the existence of a fully-localised solitary wave for the three-dimensional water-wave problem with weak surface tension: Introduction

 In Section \ref{sec:Existence theory} we seek critical points of $\TT_\varepsilon$ by minimising it on its \emph{natural constraint set}

-our motivation being the observation that any \emph{ground state}, that is a minimiser of $\TT_\varepsilon$ over $N_\varepsilon$, is a critical point of $\TT_\varepsilon$ (see Remark \ref{rem:ground states} and Willem \cite[\S 4]{Willem} for a general discussion of natural constraint sets); a ground state is necessarily nontrivial since $0 \not\in N_\varepsilon$.
+our motivation being the observation that any \emph{ground state}, that is a (necessarily nontrivial) minimiser of $\TT_\varepsilon$ over $N_\varepsilon$, is a critical point of $\TT_\varepsilon$ (see Remark \ref{rem:ground states} and Willem \cite[\S 4]{Willem} for a general discussion of natural constraint sets).
+The natural constraint set has a geometrical interpretation (see Figure \ref{ncs geometry}), namely that any ray in $B_R(0)\subset H_\varepsilon^1(\R^2)$ intersects the natural constraint manifold $N_\varepsilon$ in at most one point and the value of $\TT_\varepsilon$ along such a ray attains a strict maximum at this point.
+This fact is readily established by a direct calculation for $\varepsilon=0$ and deduced by a perturbation argument for $\varepsilon>0$, and similar perturbative methods yield the existence of a a minimising sequence $\{\zeta_n\} \subset B_{R-1}(0)$ with as $n \rightarrow \infty$.